-What may be distributed
+What may be distributed40

-A manufacturer may only distribute medical cannabis as a pill or liquid.
-The manufacturers are allowed, but not required, to distribute medical cannabis products, such as delivery devices and educational material.
+A manufacturer may only distribute medical cannabis as a pill, liquid, or as a topical formulation.
+Manufacturers are allowed, but not required, to distribute medical cannabis products, such as delivery devices and educational material.

-All medical cannabis must be assigned a tracking number and be packaged in compliance with the United States Poison Prevention Packaging Act.
-All medical cannabis must also be labeled with the following information:
+All medical cannabis must be assigned a tracking number and be packaged in compliance with the United States Poison Prevention Packaging Act.41 All medical cannabis must also be labeled with the following information: